Classification of 5-dimensional restricted Lie algebras over perfect fields, I: Introduction

 Hence, $\varphi_1$ and $\varphi_2$ define isomorphic restricted Lie algebras if and only if there exists $A\in\Aut(L)$ such that $A\varphi_1A^{-1}=\varphi_2$; that is, they are conjugate under the automorphism group of $L$.
 In this case we say that the $p$-maps $\varphi_1$ and $\varphi_2$ are {\em equivalent}.
 This defines a left action of $\Aut(L)$ on the set of $p$-maps and the isomorphism classes of restricted Lie algebras correspond to the $\Aut(L)$-orbits under this action.
 The main task using this approach would be then to find the $\Aut(L)$-orbits.
 This is exactly what the authors did in \cite{SU} to determine all $p$-nilpotent restricted Lie algebras of dimension up to 4 over perfect fields.
 However, this task becomes computationally infeasible to carry out in dimension 5.

-The method we use to classify $p$-nilpotent restricted Lie algebras of dimension 5 is the analogue of Skjelbred-Sund method for classifying nilpotent Lie algebras.
+The method we use to classify $p$-nilpotent restricted Lie algebras of dimension 5 is the analogue of Skjelbred-Sund method \cite{SS} for classifying nilpotent Lie algebras.
 We describe this method below.
 Let $L$ be a restricted Lie algebra and $M$ a vector space.
-We view $M$ as a trivial $L$-module.
-Let $\theta=(\phi , \omega) \in H^2(L,M)$, where $H^2(L,M)$ is the second cohomology group of $L$.
+We view $M$ as a trivial $L$-module and define $Z^2(L,M)$, the space of 2-cocycles, and the second cohomology group $H^2(L,M)$ of $L$ with coefficients in $M$ in Section \ref{def}.
+Let $\theta=(\phi , \omega) \in Z^2(L,M)$.
 We set $L_{\theta}=L\oplus M$ as a vector space and define the Lie bracket and $p$-map on $L_{\theta}$ by:

-Then $L_{\theta}$ with the given bracket and $p$-map is a restricted Lie algebra.
+We prove in Theorem \ref{Ltheta} that $L_{\theta}$ with the given bracket and $p$-map is a restricted Lie algebra.
 Now let $K$ be a $p$-nilpotent restricted Lie algebra.
 Then its center $Z(K)$ is nonzero and there exists $x\in Z(K)$ such that $\res x= 0$.
 Let $M$ be the one dimensional restricted ideal of $K$ spanned by $x$, and set $L=K/M$.
 Let $\pi :K\rightarrow L$ be the projection map.
 We have the exact sequence of restricted Lie algebras: